boyanraichev/tat-css/README.md

 This frameworks aims to:
 - be very lightweight
 - provide only the most common usages of flexbox and leave all the rest to your projects stylesheets
 - deal only with layouts.
-No design-related stuff at all.
+No design-related stuff at all
 - skip flexbox options that still have low support

-Please have in mind that TAT is still in development.
-Until version 1.0 the naming of some elements might change.
+TAT.CSS is now in version 1.0 and can be safely used in your projects.

 Get Started
 -----------

-There is only one file you need to include: tat.min.css Doing a CSS reset/normalise is up to you and is not included.
+There is only one file you need to include: tat.min.css Doing a CSS reset/normalise is up to you and is not included, but have in mind that you should probably set box-sizing to border-box to your grid elements.

 **Naming logic**